ashmita123/ashmita123/README.md

 ### About Me

 I’m a Computer Science graduate from the University at Buffalo, focused on building scalable systems at the intersection of AI and blockchain.
-Currently at Dapi, I’m working on TaskNet — a secure, decentralized infrastructure for browser-based AI agents.
+Currently at Dapi, I’m working on TaskNet, a secure, decentralized infrastructure for browser-based AI agents.

 I’ve contributed to:
 - Cryptographic systems with **zk-SNARKs**, **zkTLS**, and **TEE attestation**